 To do our work effectively, our programs and actions must be relevant, responsive, and accountable to the places and people we serve.
-As a historically white-led environmental education organization, we recognize the legacy of racism, injustice, and anti-Blackness within our field, and understand that we have perpetuated and benefited from racism.
+As a historically white-led environmental education organization, we recognize the legacy of racism and injustice within our field, and understand that we have perpetuated and benefited from racism.
 It is our responsibility to use our unearned privileges to combat racism and stand with those fighting for justice.

 Staff members have been prioritizing the advancement of justice, equity, diversity and inclusion (JEDI) within IslandWood’s work for some time.
 In 2019, we formally made commitments to operationalize JEDI principles throughout the organization, in all aspects of our work, and laid out specific priorities to move this work forward.
 We are committed to the work required to make continual progress on our goals and to being held accountable to these goals.